 Eid Al-Fitr.

-The completion of Ramadan this year is expected to end on Friday 21 April 2023, at the start of Eid al-Fitr.
+Following the completion of Ramadan, this year is anticipated to end on Friday, 21 April 2023, which is the start of Eid al-Fitr.
 An Arabic phrase meaning ‘Festival of Breaking the Fast’, Eid al-Fitr is a celebratory time spent with friends, family, and the local community.
-It is forbidden to fast on the first day of Eid al-Fitr and it is traditionally celebrated with lots of great food, gift-giving, and spending time with loved ones.
+It is forbidden to fast on the first day of Eid al-Fitr, and it is traditionally celebrated with lots of great food, gift-giving, and spending time with loved ones.

-Eid al-Fitr will start on the sighting of the moon, and this year is expected to fall on Saturday 22 April or Sunday, 23 April 2023.
+Eid al-Fitr will start with the sighting of the moon and this year is expected to fall on Saturday, 22 April or Sunday, 23 April.

 We want your Zakat to do more.
 When you give with Muslim Aid, your Zakat can relieve more hunger, quench more thirst, strengthen more healthcare, and alleviate more poverty.